The Implications Of Adopting A Worldlang

 - As living standards continue to increase around the world, and people live longer lives, mental disorders that don’t normally appear until the late stages of life (such as Alzheimer’s Disease and other types of dementia) will continue to become more prevalent.

-- Studies have consistently shown that monolingual people are more likely to get Alzheimer’s Disease at earlier ages than bilingual and multilingual people, with a difference of five years on average.
+- Studies consistently show that monolingual people are more likely to get Alzheimer’s Disease at earlier ages than bilingual people, with a difference of five years on average.

 - Having a world of monolingual people who have to rely on machine translations to communicate with the rest of the world would slightly exacerbate the number of people who have Alzheimer’s Disease and such until a cure is developed for Alzheimer’s Disease and other diseases that can be delayed for some years by fluently speaking at least two languages.